AMITYEFET/Find-Flix/README.md

 ➖ *Underline Links* - Add an underline to all links to make them easier to identify.
 # 👀 Advanced Settings
-⚠️ **Advanced settings may be experimental and may be removed/changed without prior notice.**
+⚠️ **Advanced settings are experimental and may be removed/changed without prior notice!**

 🔑 *Gemini API Key* - Required to use the AI summary feature.
 You can get a free key from Google AI Studio.
 (Experimental)